rappen/Rappen.XTB.Helper/README.md

 * **Record** An object of type [`Entity`🔗](https://docs.microsoft.com/en-us/dotnet/api/microsoft.xrm.sdk.entity?WT.mc_id=BA-MVP-5002475) to bind.
 * **LogicalName** A string representing the `logicalname` of bound `Record`.
 If set in combination with `Id` the `Record` will be automatically retrieved by the component.
 * **Id** Guid of the `Record` to retrieve, must be used in combination with `LogicalName` when setting.
+### Methods
+* **SuspendLayout** Prevents refresh of data and metadata for bound controls until `ResumeLayout` is called.
+May be used when several properties shall be changed for the `XRMRecordHost` and its bound controls to prevent flickering and unnecessary calls to the backend.
+* **ResumeLayout** Resumes refresh of all bound controls after being suspended using `SuspendLayout`.

 ---
 &nbsp;